This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. Find out more here.

 Cardiotoxicity is one of the main reasons for drug withdrawals, accounting for 45% of all drugs taken off the market between 1994 and 2006.
 Establishing in vitro screens at the early phases of drug development is critical in preventing late stage failure.

-Cyprotex offer both standard and novel approaches for assessing cardiotoxicity.
-Much of our research in the field of cardiotoxicity has focused on the area of iPSC-derived cardiomyocytes, whole cell microelectrode array and 3D triculture models.
-We also offer a number of single cardiac ion channels including Nav1.5 (peak and late current), hERG (IKr), KvLQT1/minK (IKs), Cav1.2 and kir2.1 (IK1).
+Much of our novel research in the field of cardiotoxicity has focused on the area of iPSC-derived cardiomyocytes, whole cell microelectrode array and 3D triculture models.

 3D Triculture Models for Studying Cardiotoxicity

-Cyprotex have specific expertise in the development of 3D cell-based models, and much of our research focuses in this area.
+We have specific expertise in the development of 3D cell-based models, and much of our research focuses in this area.
 One important consideration is that the myocardial tissue only comprises 30% cardiomyocytes with the remaining 70% being non-cardiomyocytes (predominantly endothelial and fibroblast cells).
 These non-cardiomyocytes are essential to myocardial structure and function and emerging evidence suggests that they play a role within drug-induced cardiovascular toxicity.

-Cyprotex have developed cardiac 3D triculture microtissues formed from cardiomyocytes (iPSC-derived), cardiac fibroblasts and cardiac endothelial cells.
+We have developed cardiac 3D triculture microtissues formed from cardiomyocytes (iPSC-derived), cardiac fibroblasts and cardiac endothelial cells.
 These models spontaneously beat as shown in the videos below and are amenable to long term culture and so are ideal for repeated dose exposure studies.

 The microtissues display uniform size and shape with a diameter of 200µm and whole mount immunofluorescense displays even distribution of key cell markers throughout the microtissues as shown below.